AlexRajvandary/AlexRajvandary/README.md

 ### Hi there 👋
+I learn C# and I'm currently increasing my knoledges about WPF and Asp.net core applications.
+You can look projects I'm working on in the pinned repositories.
 <!--
 **AlexRajvandary/AlexRajvandary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.